ABUGIZA/F4-Crafting/README.md

 # F4 Crafting

-Professional crafting system for FiveM / QBCore with UI and level progression.
+Professional crafting system for FiveM / Qbox with UI and level progression.

 ## Description
 F4 Crafting is a modular crafting system for FiveM servers using the QBCore framework.
 It provides a polished UI, level progression, XP rewards, and configurable crafting recipes.
 Designed to work with ox_inventory or qb-inventory and integrate with ox_lib, oxmysql, interact, and object_gizmo.